polpopesq/InstaChecker/README.md

 ## Features
 - See which users you follow who aren’t following you back.
 - See which users follow you that you don’t follow back.
 - Open users’ profiles directly in your browser from the app.
+(If you choose the GUI version)

 ---